Optimization under second order constraints: are the finite element discretizations consistent ?: CONCLUSION

-\section{Conclusion}
+In order to use this method justified theoretically (in \cite{Aguilera_Morin_09}) and numerically (above), we look for a solution to the problem of the monopolist in $\Omega=[1,2]^2$:

+There exists no explicit solution to this problem but some properties of the solution are known (see \cite{RC}).

+The computed $P_2$ function on a structured mesh $25 \times 25$, its gradient and its second eigenvalue look similar to the ones computed in \cite{Mirebeau_14}.
+The graph of the full $P_2$ function would be difficult to understand because of the number of DOF.
+That is why we only use the $P_1$ information from $u_h$ in Figure \ref{fig8} (left).

+So as to display the gradient, one might compute the gradient $\int_{\Omega} \nabla u_h \phi_i$ for $i$ associated to an interior point, with a $P_2$ function $u_h$, and $\phi_i \in P_2$.
+But since the quadrature uses the three mid-points, it is right only up to $P_2$ functions, and so the integral being over a $P_3$ function is not exact.
+Yet, since the $P_2-P_1$ discretization, which is exact, gives the same graphical result with less points, we consider the Figure with $P_2$ test functions to be acceptable.
+The result may be seen in Figure \ref{fig8} (right).

+In Figure \ref{fig9}, one may see the second eigenvalue of the Hessian, computed as a $P_2$ function tested on $P_1$ functions and its level sets on the right.
+The first eigenvalue is not significant because of numerical artifacts.
+They are computed as the two roots per interior vertex of:

+\section{CONCLUSION}

-In this article we prove, from a point of view complementary to \cite{PCLM}, that the $P_1$ discretization of a function that satisfies a strong definition of convexity (with $\mathcal{C}_0^{\infty}$ test functions), which is equivalent to the gradients' jumps positivity (for $P_1$ FE), leads to an additional constraint on the limit function.
+In this article we prove (Theorem \ref{th6}) that the $P_1$ discretization of a function that satisfies a strong definition of convexity (with $\mathcal{C}_0^{\infty}$ test functions), which is equivalent to the gradients' jumps positivity (for $P_1$ FE), and so is conformal, leads to an additional constraint on the limit function.
+While \cite{PCLM} dealt mainly with regular meshes, our result extends explicitely to any mesh.
 The error of such a discretization of the constraint does not vanish with the space step.
-We justify it is localized where the additional constraint on the limit function is not satisfied.
-The condition for existence of such a counter-example requires information both from the mesh and its refinement.
+We justify that it is localized where the additional constraint on the limit function is not satisfied.
+The condition for existence of such a counter-example requires information both from the mesh and its refinement but is general.

-In addition, such a $P_1$ discretization of strong convexity is not even consistent.
-The definition of consistency is very similar to the one of partial differential equations and it has been used here to discriminate likely discretizations and unlikely ones.
-But this does not guarantee good numerical results even when the discretization is consistant.
-We also prove the $P_1$ discretization of weak convexity to be consistent.
+In addition, among the $P_1$ discretization of $u$ with a strong (section \ref{sec3.1}) or weak (section \ref{sec3.2}) definition of convexity, not all are consistent.
+The definition of consistency is very similar to the one of partial differential equations and it is used above to discriminate likely discretizations and unlikely ones.
+But this does not guarantee good numerical results even when the discretization is consistent.
+We also discuss some structured meshes, the $P_1$ discretization of $u$ and the use of $P_1$ test functions for convexity (say $P_1-P_1$ convexity). we prove they may or maynot be consistent (Table \ref{table1}).

-We also test the gradients' jumps in $P_2$ and various weak $P_2$ discretizations.
-Some of them are consistent and not others.
-We also discuss thoroughly the literature.
+We also test the gradients' jumps of $P_2$ functions (strong discretization with $\mathcal{C}_0^{\infty}$ test functions in subsection \ref{sec4.1}) and various weak $P_2$ discretizations for $u_h$ and for some $P_2$ test functions (subsections \ref{sec4.2} and \ref{sec4.3}).
+Some of them are consistent and some are not.